Chapter 1

 Simple example

-Name: deezer-explorer
+Name: my-hn-newspaper

 ✓ Checkpoint: